 It's no secret to many consumers that companies often outsource their customer service management to overseas call centers.
 India and the Philippines are the most prominent countries where offshore call centers are located.
 Overseas call centers typically offer lower rates, because the labor costs in these countries are much lower than in the U.S. However, it's important that companies not lose sight of what's important if they are considering moving their call center operations overseas.

-Bryce Maddock, CEO of TaskUs, an outsourced customer support provider with offices in Santa Monica, Calif., and Manila, Philippines, warned that cost is not the only factor businesses need to consider.
-Maddock — whose clients include LivingSocial, Hotel Tonight and HauteLook — said that businesses also need to make sure the provider they choose won't compromise their brand and, most importantly, the customer experience.
+Bryce Maddock, CEO of TaskUs, a California-based outsourced customer support provider with four offices in the Philippines, warned that costs aren't the only factor to consider.
+Maddock said that businesses also need to make sure the provider they choose won't compromise their brand and, most importantly, the customer experience.

 "The most common mistake companies make when choosing a call center is focusing exclusively on price," Maddock said.
 "Service, reliability and cultural fit should never be discounted.
 Choose the call center that fits your brand and company culture, not just your price point."

 For a long time, this has been the major point of contention between domestic and offshore call centers.
 Domestic contact centers claim native English speakers as agents and avoid the cultural barriers associated with offshore call centers.
 Domestic contact centers also tend to maintain a technologically superior infrastructure compared to overseas call centers.
 However, a more recent phenomenon has given rise to yet another kind of contact center: the nearshore call center.
 [Are you looking for the call center that's right for your business?
 Check out our reviews and best picks.]